Library vacation loans

-In line with past years, the Library will attempt to automatically extend user loans on library stock from the subject floors so that books can be borrowed during the Christmas vacation period without being due for return between Saturday 8 December to Wednesday 9 January when many students will be away from campus.
+In line with past years, the Library will attempt to automatically extend user loans on library stock from the subject floors so that books can be borrowed during the Summer vacation period without being due for return when many students will be away from campus.

-The library will attempt to automatically renew current loans from Friday 7 December with a new renewal or due date of Wednesday 2 October - in the first week of the new academic year 2019-20.
+The library will attempt to automatically renew current loans from Friday 24 May with a new renewal or due date of Wednesday 2 October - in the first week of the new academic year 2019-20.

-If a book has been recalled because another borrower has reserved it BEFORE Friday 7 December, it will still be due for return in the days leading up to 14 December before the Christmas vacation starts.
-Requested items cannot be renewed there is an outstanding request.
+If a book has been recalled because another borrower has reserved it BEFORE Friday 24 May, it will still be due for return in the days leading up to 24 May before the vacation starts.
+Requested items cannot be renewed if there is an outstanding request.

-If a book is recalled because someone else requests if on or AFTER Friday 7 December, then the earliest date it will be due for return will be Wednesday 9 January – we don’t expect the item to be returned during the vacation.
-Advisory emails will show 9 January as the return date.
+If a book is recalled because someone else requests if on or AFTER Friday 24 May, then the earliest date it will be due for return will be Wednesday 2 October – we don’t expect the item to be returned during the vacation.
+Advisory emails will show 2 October as the due date.

 Short Loan Collection

 items borrowed during the Summer vacation will still be issued for 24 hours and be due back on the next working day, Monday to Friday.
 Due dates will take into account bank holidays as normal.

 These items are not automatically renewed and should be returned by the date shown in the book.